 Trusted Advisor Panel

 Ausaf Abbas founded Coombe Advisors to provide strategic, business and financial advice to a network of clients and associated businesses, with a focus on family offices, the wealth management industry and growth-oriented companies.
 Prior to that, Ausaf had a 25-year career at Merrill Lynch and Morgan Stanley, where he held various senior management positions in both investment banking and wealth management.
 His international experience includes 13 years based in Hong Kong, Singapore and Tokyo, and extensive experience managing wealth businesses across the MENA region.
-His broad range of interests include acting as senior advisor to a real estate investment banking firm and serving as a director of TeachFirst and SEO London, two education charities.
+His broad range of interests include acting as senior advisor to a real estate investment banking firm and serving as a director of SEO London and Tara Arts, two charities focused on education and Asian theatre.

 Paul joined BDO in 2000 becoming a partner in 2006 and is now head of BDO’s national private client practice.
 Paul advises in respect of all private client related tax matters but with a particular specialism in advising clients on their residence and domicile positions.
 Recognised as one of the most influential individuals in the wealth management industry, Paul is also is a member of the Society of Trust and Estate Practitioners.